-The Sony A7IV has a dual memory card configuration but can take SD memory cards and CFexpress Type-A cards in the same slot.
+The Sony A7IV features a dual memory card configuration, allowing it to accept both SD memory cards and CFexpress Type-A cards in the same slot, but only Slot 1 offers this capability.
+Slot 2 is restricted to SD cards only.

-If you want the fastest memory cards for the Sony A7IV, use the CFexpress Type-A cards.
+For the fastest memory cards with the Sony A7IV, use CFexpress Type-A cards.
 They have come down in price and are now a better option than V90 UHS-II memory cards.

 Do you need CFexpress Type A memory cards in the Sony A7IV?